gdagtekin/Python-Currencies-Telegram-Bot/README.md

-# Python Currencies Telegram Bot
+# KurBot

-This repository contains a Telegram Bot that was developed to understand the Telegram Bot API, and Python web services.
+A Telegram bot written in Python that provides real-time currency exchange rates and precious metal prices in Turkish Lira.

 ## Prerequisites